 Deriving its mission statement from Psalm 33, the Mount St. Helens Creation Center seeks to show that the Bible is true from the very first verse.

 On May 18, 1980, the eruption at Mount St. Helens challenged secular geologists´ assumption of uniformitarianism (the belief that the same slow processes of change have continued throughout earth history).
 Canyons and rock layers were formed over hours, days, or a few months.
 Burdened to share the profound significance of this rare event, Lloyd and Doris Anderson opened the Seven Wonders Museum, now called the Mount St. Helens Creation Center, on one of the main roads leading to the famous volcano (located in Washington State, USA).
+The current Director of the MSHCC is William (Bill) Hoesch.

 Deriving its mission statement from Psalm 33, the Mount St. Helens Creation Center seeks to show that the Bible is true from the very first verse.
 The museum displays seven geological changes that happened rapidly and make us wonder how quickly the earth can change.